tailhook/khufu-routing/README.md

 Both `at()` and `value()` return subrouters that are basis for three things:

-1. Matching down the chain
+1. Matching next path elements
 2. Generating URLs relative to the subrouter
 3. Adding query parameters

-The no 2 and 3 are explained below.
+The no. 2 and 3 are explained below.

 Matching Query
 --------------